Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Introduction

+\ours{} is illustrated in Fig.~\ref{fig:overview}.
+In Fig.~\ref{fig:overview}b, a subset of super-pixels of an input image form the selected ER for the question-answering instance.
+To answer that ``\texttt{Person2} is guarding \texttt{person3}'' and explain the answer, the model needs to identify that \texttt{person2} holds a weapon and have the knowledge that weapons are used to protect.

+In our experiments spanning natural language (NL) and vision-language (VL) domains, we find that \ours{}~significantly improves the quality of both ERs and NLEs, while bridging the gap between task performance and explainability.
+We also show, via perturbation analysis, that the explanations from \ours{}~exhibit necessary conditions of faithfulness.
+Finally, \ours{}~allows the selection of relevant knowledge snippets even without supervision from the NLEs.
+As these snippets can act as NLEs, we provide a zero-shot model with NLEs (\ours{}-ZS), which proves to be competitive with its supervised version.

+The contributions of this work are summarized as follows: \begin{itemize}[leftmargin=*, itemsep=0.05pt] \item We propose a novel self-rationalizing framework that incorporates background knowledge and provides two complementary types of explanations: ERs and NLEs.

-\item For predictive tasks, we consistently outperform the best performing models that produce at least one of extractive rationales or NLEs.
-We also perform similarly (and sometimes better) with the SOTA models that do not provide any explanations, bridging the gap between explainability and task performance.
+\item \ours{}~consistently outperforms previous best models that produce at least one type of explanation and performs on par with the SOTA models that do not provide any explanation, thus bridging the gap between explainability and task performance.

-\item We ensure that \ours{}~passes necessary faithfulness tests \cite{DBLP:journals/corr/abs-2010-12762, DBLP:conf/acl/DeYoungJRLXSW20} by observing a high degree of association between outputs and both types of explanations.